Combination of searches for heavy vector boson resonances in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Input channels

 In the diboson channels, each channel requires either at least two high-\pt small-radius jets or a single large-radius jet consistent with a hadronically decaying boson.
-Event categories are constructed to be mutually exclusive using selections based on lepton and jet multiplicities, as well as the invariant mass of final-state candidates.
-In the \ZprimeZH~\cite{CMS:B2G-19-006} channel, events are categorized based on the number of \btagged subjets within the large-radius jet, defining a 2-\PQb-tag and a ${\leq}1$-\PQb-tag categories.
-The latter category overlaps with the signal region of the \ZprimeZH~\cite{CMS:B2G-23-008} channel and is not included in the combination, as the other channel is more sensitive in this phase space.
-In addition, the \WprimeWZ~\cite{CMS:B2G-20-013} channel uses a 2-\PQb-tag category as a control region, which overlaps with the signal region of the \ZprimeZH~\cite{CMS:B2G-19-006} channel.
+Event categories are constructed to be mutually exclusive using selections based on lepton and jet multiplicities, as well as the invariant mass and jet tagging requirements of final-state candidates.
+In the \ZprimeZH($2\Pell2\PQb+2\PGn2\PQb$)~\cite{CMS:B2G-19-006} channel, events are categorized based on the number of \btagged subjets within the large-radius jet, defining a 2-\PQb-tag and a ${\leq}1$-\PQb-tag categories.
+The latter category overlaps with the signal region of the \ZprimeZH($2\Pell2\PQq+2\PGn2\PQq$)~\cite{CMS:B2G-23-008} channel and is not included in the combination, as the signal regions of Ref.~\cite{CMS:B2G-23-008} provide greater sensitivity in this phase space.
+In contrast, events with two \btagged jets of Ref.~\cite{CMS:B2G-23-008} are vetoed, ensuring that the selected events are statistically independent of the 2-\PQb-tag category of Ref.~\cite{CMS:B2G-19-006}.
+Thus, only nonoverlapping signal regions are retained in the statistical combination.
+In addition, the \WprimeWZ~\cite{CMS:B2G-20-013} channel uses a 2-\PQb-tag category as a control region, which overlaps with the signal region of the \ZprimeZH($2\Pell2\PQb+2\PGn2\PQb$)~\cite{CMS:B2G-19-006} channel.
 To maintain statistical independence, the \btagged categories of the \WprimeWZ~\cite{CMS:B2G-20-013} channel are therefore excluded from the combination.